 • Approximately 2 hours every other month for leadership meetings

 • This varies based upon the caseload that the counselor takes on.
-It could be as little as a couple hours to maintain existing cases or as much as a couple hours a week to work with a new case.
-Counselors are able regulate their volunteer hours by declining new cases when their workload is beyond the time they have available.
+It could be as little as a couple of hours to maintain existing cases or as much as a couple of hours a week to work with a new case.
+Counselors are able to regulate their volunteer hours by declining new cases when their workload is beyond the time they have available.

 • Attend benevolence leader meetings every other month

 • Make initial phone contact with new cases within 24-48 hours of receiving information

 • Meet in person with individuals to determine the best way for Harvest to provide assistance.
 This will likely be at least two meetings initially.

 • Recommend appropriate assistance to the benevolence team

 • Assess the existing budget or help set up a new budget